Dr. Flores Pulmonology

 What lung conditions does a Pulmonologist treat?

-Our Board-Certified Pulmonary Medicine Specialist is trained to diagnose and treat a wide variety of lung conditions such as asthma, bronchitis, sarcoidosis, bronchiectasis, chronic obstructive pulmonary disease (COPD), shortness of breath, sleep disorders such as sleep apnea, etc.
+Our Board-Certified Pulmonary Medicine Specialist is trained to diagnose and treat the wide variety of lung conditions such asthma, bronchitis, lung cancer, acute and chronic respiratory failure, sarcoidosis, bronchiectesis, pulmonary hypertension, chronic obstructive pulmonary disease (COPD), shortness of breath, and lung infections, sleep disorders such as sleep apnea, etc.

 What kind of education does a Pulmonologist need?